-The task plate is the flat stainless steel table that is used as the standard engraving surface for jobs that don't include vector cutting.
-The task plate is magnetic and allows you to use magnets to hold oddly shaped items in place.
+On the Fusion 40, the task plate is used as the standard engraving table for jobs that do not include vector cutting.
+The task plate is stainless steel and allows you to use magnets to hold oddly shaped items in place.